IgniteUI/help-topics/topics/08_Known-Issues/02_Breaking_Changes_2017_Volume_1.md

 From version 17.1 the `infragistics.util.js` file has been split into a non-jQuery specific file and jQuery specific files.
 The new structure is the following:

--   `infragistics.util.js` - holds only utility functions that depend on jQuery framework.
+-   `infragistics.util.js` - holds only utility functions that do not depend on jQuery framework.
 -   `infragistics.util.jquery.js` - holds jQuery dependant utility functions.
 -   `infragistics.util.jquerydeferred.js` - custom CommonJS Promises/A implementation, for users that are using versions of the jQuery, prior to version 1.5, which doesn't support $.Deferred.

 For applications that are using the igLoader to load Ignite IU controls' dependencies, no change is required, because the loader is handling this internally.
-The other applications may take advantage and not include the unnecessary utility references.
+The other applications that load manaully the files, may take advantage and not include the unnecessary utility references.

 ## igGrid